 - After taking in Oasis, Kareen Zapata felt her family was becoming more and more burdened with accessory to her slaughter of criminals.
 Though at first the town owned Oasis for cleaning up organized crime, she remained a ruthless vigilante and compulsive killer.

 - In The Dreamstone most of the Urpneys are impersonal dim wits who only follow Zordrak's orders because of his tendency to turn Mooks into stone or feed them to his carnivorous pets should they annoy him.
 Granted it's not so much they have a conscience as much as they'd just prefer not to be sent out on dangerous missions with ridiculous gadgets in tow to steal from angry Noops and Wuts.

-- In the 2002 version of He-Man and the Masters of the Universe, Skeletor traps He-Man with a gem that forces him to be evil or else die.
+- In He-Man and the Masters of the Universe (2002), Skeletor traps He-Man with a gem that forces him to be evil or else die.
 The heroes eventually reverse-engineers this to get Skeletor to only be good, but in the end, both devices break, as nothing would really change from this.

 - In the first season finale of Teen Titans, Slade forces Robin to become his apprentice and turn on his comrades, or else they will die.

 - In Adventure Time episode "Jake vs. Me-Mow", Me-Mow forces Jake into killing Wildberry Princess with the threat of death.

 - Josef Stalin's subordinates.
 He was notorious for having people who failed or displeased him purged, not just people who belonged to "enemy" groups as Adolf Hitler did.

 - According to one Urban Legend, this really bit him in the ass in the end.
 It's said that the stroke he died from might not have been fatal if he had a doctor had been called immediately.
 Unfortunately for him, he was alone when it happened and his subordinates were so afraid of earning his ire by disturbing him that he wasn't discovered until hours later.